 1 1/4 c oil

-When you are done kneading, grease the dough with a bit of canola oil and cover it with a towel.
+When you are done kneading, grease the dough with oil and cover it with a towel.
 Put it in a warm place (I like to put my oven on 200 degrees and put it on top of the oven).
 Leave the dough to rise for 1 1/2-2 hours.
 Pound it down, take challa for hafrashas challah, and braid.
 When you are done shaping the loaves, leave them to rise for 30 minutes.
 Brush with egg and topping of your choice.
 Bake at 350 until golden brown, about 35 minutes. (check the bottoms of the challahs, they should be browned and hollow when you tap on them).

 Sweet Crumb Topping: